Otnakp/kube/blog.md

 You now have two totally separate applications running, effectively doubling the speed of your program.
 We're done right?
 Not really.
 Virtual machines are not very lightweight (even though they are pretty fast) and have one major drawback: you don't need a new full fledged operating system instance to run your app.
 You have 2 kernels for example, doing the same exact thing.
 Computer scientists really don't like when 2 pieces of code are running doing the same exact thing and wasting resources.
 (And you know who *really* doesn't like wasting resources?
 Companies, because resources cost money, and companies want to maximize the amount of money they have, so they don't want to spend it).

-Enter *containers*.
+The solution this problem are containers.
 Containers solve the issue of having a duplicate kernel running by saying:

  - I'm running on Linux
  - I have, below me, a working Linux kernel, so I'm just going to use that

-Now you go ahead, download **Docker**, the most widely used software to handle containers.
+Now you go ahead, download **[Docker](https://www.docker.com/)**, the most widely used software to handle containers.
 Docker runs on the operating system and containers run on top of Docker.

 ![Docker](images/container.png)